-In this research project, we work with 6 groups: 5 research teams and 1 ensemble.
+In this research project, we work with 5 research teams and 6 associate partners.

 |Charles University in Prague (Prague team)||Partner||Czech Republic|